urbim/kumuluzee-config/README.md

 });
 ```

+If the key is not present in configuration server, a value from other configuration sources is returned.
+Similarly, if
+the key is deleted from configuration server, a value from other configuration sources is returned.

 **Retry delays**

 Etcd and Consul implementations support retry delays on watch connection errors.
 Since they use increasing exponential